Excessive heat causing sweating is normal, but sweating can also be a sign of a heart attack, according to India TV News .

-The risk of heart disease is increasing rapidly due to deteriorating lifestyles and diets.
+The risk of heart disease is rapidly increasing due to deteriorating lifestyles and diets.

-Excessive sweating can be a sign of a heart attack
+Excessive sweating can be a sign of a heart attack.

-Due to lack of understanding of the symptoms of a heart attack, seeking timely medical attention is delayed, making the condition dangerous.
+A lack of understanding of heart attack symptoms often leads to delays in seeking timely medical attention, making the situation more dangerous.

 Chest pain, palpitations, and excessive sweating are all signs of a heart attack.

-Sweating profusely for no apparent reason could be a sign of a heart attack.
+Excessive sweating without a clear reason could be a sign of a heart attack.

 If you sweat profusely for no apparent reason, it could be a sign of a heart attack, according to India TV News.

-- Chest pain and feeling anxious.
+- Chest pain and feelings of anxiety.

-- Severe burning sensation in chest.
+- Severe burning sensation in the chest.

 - Exhausted, short of breath.

-- Unusually fast or slow heartbeat.
+- An abnormally fast or slow heart rate.

 - Headache, dizziness.